Material Issue Method

 • Only one piece of material in the product structure can have catch weight backflush active.

-• Catch weight backflush can only be used for issue methods 3 and 5, that is issues based on manufacturing order receipt.
+• 'Catch weight backflush' can only be used for issue methods 3 and 5, that is issues based on manufacturing order receipt.

 Aggregated backflush

 To reduce the number of stock transactions, you can report aggregated backflush issues instead of separate issues.
 To get aggregated backflush, the 'Aggregated backflush' parameter in 'Manufacturing Order.
 Open' (PMS100) must be activated.
-If this parameter is activated, all backflush issues are accumulated per issue method until the backflush issue is started.
+If this parameter is set, all backflush issues are accumulated per issue method until the backflush issue is started.

-If 'Detailed backflush' is selected for a material line, the backflush issues are done per reported MO transaction, in 'Manufact Order.
-Activate Backflush Issue' (PMS998).
+If you select 'Detailed backflush' for a material line, the backflush issues are created per reported MO transaction in (PMS998).